Families of MH370 victims renew talk of compensation after debris find

 However, Daniel Rose, a partner at Kreindler & Kreindler LLP in New York, which represents more than 50 victims' families, said the discovery was unlikely to trigger a wave of lawsuits.

-Families are pursuing a settlement with insurer Allianz through Kreindler, he said, but the firm could sue before the two-year statute of limitations runs out.
-(Additional reporting by Megha Rajagopalan in BEIJING and Alwyn Scott in NEW YORK; Editing by Paul Tait)
+Families are pursuing a settlement with insurer Allianz (ALVG.DE) through Kreindler, he said, but the firm could sue before the two-year statute of limitations runs out.

-* Northwest Healthcare Properties Real Estate Investment Trust announces $85 million bought deal of trust units

-WASHINGTON, March 28 The possible bankruptcy of U.S. nuclear developer Westinghouse Electric Co is a "concern" for President Donald Trump's administration and a potential national security issue, an administration official told Reuters on Tuesday.